Financial economics: Uncertainty

 Itô's lemma provides the underlying mathematics, and, with Itô calculus more generally, remains fundamental in quantitative finance.

-As mentioned, it can be shown that the two models are consistent; then, as is to be expected, "classical" financial economics is thus unified.
+As implied by the Fundamental Theorem, the two major results are consistent.

-Here, the Black Scholes equation can alternatively be derived from the CAPM, and the price obtained from the Black–Scholes model is thus consistent with the assumptions of the CAPM.
+Here, the Black-Scholes equation can alternatively be derived from the CAPM, and the price obtained from the Black–Scholes model is thus consistent with the assumptions of the CAPM.

 The Black–Scholes theory, although built on Arbitrage-free pricing, is therefore consistent with the equilibrium based capital asset pricing.

-Both models, in turn, are ultimately consistent with the Arrow–Debreu theory, and can be derived via state-pricing – essentially, by expanding the fundamental result above – further explaining, and if required demonstrating, this unity.
+Both models, in turn, are ultimately consistent with the Arrow–Debreu theory, and can be derived via state-pricing – essentially, by expanding the above fundamental equations – further explaining, and if required demonstrating, this consistency.

 Here, the CAPM is derived by linking $Y$, risk aversion, to overall market return, and setting the return on security $j$ as $X_j/Price_j$; see Stochastic discount factor.

-The Black-Scholes formula is found, in the limit, by attaching a binomial probability to each of numerous possible spot-prices (states) and then rearranging for the terms corresponding to $N(d_1)$ and $N(d_2)$, per the boxed description; see Binomial options pricing model.
+The Black–Scholes formula is found, in the limit, by attaching a binomial probability to each of numerous possible spot-prices (i.e. states) and then rearranging for the terms corresponding to $N(d_1)$ and $N(d_2)$, per the boxed description; see Binomial options pricing model.